mpanighetti/dnd5e-updated-reincarnate-tables/ch-2-reincarnate.md

 [^🪽]: The aasimar was updated in the _Player's Handbook (2024)_ to remove ancestry selection.
 The updated aasimar is not equivalent to any single prior aasimar option.
 [^🪓]: The dwarf was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Dwarf is equivalent to a Hill Dwarf in _SRD 5.1_.
 [^🏹]: The elf has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Moon Elf or Sun Elf is equivalent to a High Elf in _SRD 5.2_, and a Joraga Nation Elf is equivalent to a Wood Elf in _SRD 5.2_.
 [^🍄]: The gnome has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
-A Tinker Gnome is equivalent to a Rock Gnome in _SRD 5.2_.
+A Tinker Gnome is equivalent to a Rock Gnome in _SRD 5.2_, and a Svirfneblin is equivalent to a Deep Gnome in _Elemental Evil Player's Companion_.
 [^🧌]: The goliath was updated in _SRD 5.2_ to provide a Giant Ancestry option.
 A Stone Giant Goliath is equivalent to a Goliath in the _Elemental Evil Player's Companion_.
 The other ancestries are not equivalent to any prior goliath options.
 [^🥑]: The halfling was updated in _SRD 5.2_ to remove ancestry selection, and has variants with setting-specific names but no significant mechanical differences from multiverse equivalents.
 A Halfling is equivalent to a Lightfoot Halfling in _SRD 5.1_, and a Strongheart Halfling is equivalent to a Stout Halfling in the _Player's Handbook (2014)_.
 [^👤]: The human was updated in _SRD 5.2_ to remove variant selection and replaced the Human option from _SRD 5.1_.
 It is equivalent to a Variant Human in the _Player's Handbook (2014)_.